 The lush rolling countryside, temperate climate and nearly 400 miles of coastline are the perfect mix to create an abundant variety of locally produced culinary products from the land and the sea.

 Because of their unique significance, many of the items carry an exclusive label that confirms that the product originated in the Normandy region and has followed strict quality standards in its production.
 Look for either an AOC or AOP designation (from the French government) to signify its regional distinction.
-As an example, Camembert Cheese can be produced anywhere in France, and even elsewhere in the world, but “Camembert de Normandie AOC” which is of superior quality, can only come from milk that is primarily from the Normande breed of cows and produced in Normandy under strict production guidelines.
+As an example, Camembert Cheese can be produced anywhere in France, and even elsewhere in the world, but “Camembert de Normandie AOC” which is of superior quality, can only come from milk that is primarily from the Normande breed of cows and produced in Normandy France under strict production guidelines.

 Look for Official AOC and AOP Labels